Skip to main content

 Key features

-- LLM routing — Multi-provider support (Claude, OpenAI, Ollama, custom) with configurable routing and fallback chains.
+• LLM providers — Multi-provider support (Claude, OpenAI, Ollama, custom) with a default model and preset-level answer model selection.

 What CoreCube is not